 Telling a partner what to expect during manic or depressive episodes, as well as recognizing and telling them about warning signs, can help ensure that they do not blame themselves.

 For example, if a person with bipolar disorder is starting to feel a low mood, telling their partner early not only helps the partner be supportive, but it can also prevent them from thinking that the low mood indicates a lack of interest in the relationship.

 If a partner tells a person with bipolar disorder that they have noticed signs of a mood change, it is vital to listen to them.

 Listening to and discussing feedback without being defensive can improve intimacy.
 Of course, not all mood changes are due to bipolar disorder.
 It is human to feel happy or sad in response to life's events.

 Having a diagnosis of bipolar disorder does not mean that a person will have relationship problems.
 However, without effective treatment, bipolar disorder symptoms may cause relationship tension.

 By sticking to a good treatment regimen, a person with bipolar disorder may have long periods with few or no symptoms.

 All relationships require empathy, communication, and emotional awareness.
 These qualities help a person be a supportive partner to someone with bipolar disorder.
-People with well-managed bipolar can build healthy, long-term relationships.
+People with well-managed bipolar disorder can build healthy, long term relationships.